NU-CEM/CompPhys/_posts/2021-08-02-Open_science.md

   - Click `Commit new file`
   - You can see your new webpage at https://username.github.io/website-example/Code-of-Conduct.

-You may also want to update your `README.md` with links to the Hello-world webpage and the Code of Conduct.

 > Important: The three dashes at the top and bottom of your front matter are very important.
-If your file does not start with top matter in this format Jekyll will not convert the file to html.
+If your file does not start with front matter in this format Jekyll will not convert the file to html.

+- The front matter contains predefined global variables or custom variables.
+In this example, we have specified what the value of the `title` variable is.
+We can then access this variable in the main body of the page.
+- If you don't want to define any variables you can always leave it empty - but you must include the two sets of triple dashed lines.
+- At this stage you may also want to update your `README.md` with links to the Hello-world webpage and the Code of Conduct.

 > Info: The Code of Conduct we use here is a silly example.
 However for many projects and initiatives having a Code of Conduct is important.
 There is more information on [this page](https://opensource.guide/code-of-conduct/).